 With your agreement, the student will need to request an interruption to study by completing a change of registration status form, which you must also sign to indicate your approval.
-This should be sent to the Graduate School and may need to be considered by representatives of the SPDS.
+This should be sent to the Graduate School and may need to be considered by representatives of SPD.
 Interruption to study can have financial implications.
-The sickness pay policy for postgraduate research students can be found on the Graduate School site on RVC Learn. lf appropriate, you should also suggest to your student that they Welfare the and Adviser contact Monev (moneymatters@rvc.ac.uk).
+The sickness pay policy for postgraduate research students can be found on the Graduate School site on RVC Learn.
+If appropriate, you should also suggest to your student that they contact the Money and Welfare Adviser (moneymatters@rvc.ac.uk).